-2.1.2.1 Electromagnetic susceptibility
+2.3 Electromagnetic susceptibility

-As a component assembly, the drive is not required to meet any susceptibility performance requirements.
+The drive as delivered is tested to meet susceptibility requirements in a representative enclosure.
 It is the responsibility of those integrating the drive within their systems to perform those tests required and design their system to ensure that equipment operating in the same system as the drive or external to the system does not adversely affect the performance of the drive.
-See Table 3, DC power requirements.
+See Section 6.3, DC power requirements.

-2.1.3 Electromagnetic compliance
+2.4 Electromagnetic compliance

-Seagate uses an independent laboratory to confirm compliance with the directives/standards for CE Marking and C-Tick Marking.
-The drive was tested in a representative system for typical applications.
+Seagate uses an independent laboratory to confirm compliance with the directives/standards for CE Marking and RCM Marking.
+The drive was tested in a representative system for typical applications and comply with the Electromagnetic Interference/ Electromagnetic Susceptibility (EMI/EMS) for Class B products.
 The selected system represents the most popular characteristics for test platforms.
 The system configurations include:

-- Typical current use microprocessor
+- · Typical current use microprocessor

 - Keyboard

 - · Monitor/display

-- Printer

 - Mouse